I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 Implementation

-First, I downloaded Godot from the official site, launched it, and created a new project.
+First, I downloaded and launched Godot from the official site and created a new project.

-For this project, I selected Compatibility as the renderer, which is said to be "the fastest at rendering simple scenes."
+For this project, I chose Compatibility as the renderer, which is said to be "the fastest for rendering simple scenes."

-When the project is created, a folder is generated.
-I communicated the operational image of the game I wanted to create to the LLM, and created the following files in the folder.
+After creating the project, a folder is created.
+I communicated the operational image of the game I wanted to create to the LLM and created the following files in the folder.
 For this development, I used Claude Sonnet 4 as the LLM.

 Main.tscn